getsentry/sentry-docs/docs/learn/quotas.rst

 A subscription to Sentry primarily entails a resource quota on the amount of events you can send within a window of time.
-These windows generally apply to a 60-second bucket, and your subsription will provide a rate limit which is the maximum number of events the server will accept during that period.
+These windows generally apply to a 60-second bucket, and your subscription will provide a rate limit which is the maximum number of events the server will accept during that period.
 When this threshold has been reached the server will respond with a 429 HTTP status code.